May 20, 2019

 The Pillars of Good Health

-With so many different ways to improve your well-being (and so many fitness trends vying for your attention), it can be hard to know where to start on your path to healthy living.
+With so many different fitness trends coming and going, it can be hard to know where to start on your path to healthy living.
+The truth is, all you need is 4 simple principles to feel happier and healthier every day.

-Your body does an incredible job at healing itself from daily wear and tear during sleep, helping you fight off illness and restore your energy levels.
+Sleep helps your body heal from daily wear and tear, helping you fight off illness and restore your energy levels.
 While you snooze, your body repairs your cells, organizes information, reduces inflammation and much more.
 It's a critical time for recovering from your workouts, helping you cope better with stress and processing emotions from the day.

 Poor sleep has been linked to higher risk of disease, mental illness, depleted energy and a weakened immune system.
 Simply put, without sleep your body simply can't function as it should, and you're bound to notice the effects.

-What should you do if you can't sleep at night?
+So, what should you do if you're not sleeping at night?

 Still having trouble sleeping?
 Check out this step by step guide to getting a better night's rest.